Note: Brother printers generally work great from Linux and are durable.

-- Download Canon UFR II/UFR II LT Printer Driver for Linux 64 bit driver 64 bit Driver.
-It will have a name like
+- Download Canon UFR II/UFR II LT Printer Driver for Linux 64 bit driver.

-sudo apt install cups gdebi sudo adduser $(whoami) lpadmin tar -C /tmp -xf Linux_UFRII*.tar.gz cd /tmp/Linux_UFRII_PrinterDriver*/64*/Debian/ sudo gdebi cndrvcups-common*amd64.deb sudo gdebi cndrvcups-ufr2*amd64.deb
+apt install cups gdebi adduser $(whoami) lpadmin tar xf linux-UFRII*.tar.gz cd linux-UFRII*/64*/Debian/ gdebi cndrvcups-common*amd64.deb gdebi cndrvcups-ufr2*amd64.deb

-- plugin your Canon MF4350d USB cable to the PC
+plugin your Canon MF4350d USB cable to the PC and turn printer on

 open Web browser to http://localhost:631.
 If you can’t access the page, do:

 and be sure there is a section containing

 # Restrict access to the admin pages... <Location /admin> Order allow,deny Allow localhost </Location>